NodeBE4/opinion/_posts/2022-02-07-theoryofdoom.md

 Don't do this again.
 It clearly violates the rules and there are better uses of moderator time than to address this nonsense.
 First and only warning.

+----- __81.2__ -----2022-02-10 11:34:51+08:00:

+> There have been many things they have not been able to keep track of over the last five years besides cases.

+You mean like who is getting grant money and from where?
+And to whom the source of that grant money must be disclosed?